Section 5.3 has four parts. Select a link from the list below for more information about each topic

 You may question a person’s capacity to manage their own money and property when their decisions are causing them or others harm, or when their assets are being lost, or wasted.

 People often plan ahead and appoint a person who will have power of attorney to manage their finances for them when they lose capacity.
-If they don’t do this, the Supreme Court or the Guardianship Tribunal can appoint a financial manager when a person lacks the capacity to manage their finances.
+If they don’t do this, the Supreme Court or the Guardianship Division of the NSW Civil and Administrative Tribunal can appoint a financial manager when a person lacks the capacity to manage their finances.
 The Mental Health Review Tribunal can also appoint a financial manager for a person where the Tribunal has determined that the person is in a mental health facility and lacks the capacity to make decisions about their finances.

 There are several situations in which a person may need an assessment of whether they can continue making their own financial management decisions.
 Here are some examples.